AdvWeeb/tldr-frontend/README.md

 # SecureMail React SPA

 This project is a modern, secure single-page application built with React, TypeScript, and Vite.
 It demonstrates a complete and robust authentication system featuring email/password login, Google Sign-In (OAuth), automatic token refresh, and protected routes.
-The UI is crafted with **shadcn/ui** and **Tailwind CSS** for a clean and responsive design.
+It also includes a fully functional **Email Dashboard Mockup** with a responsive 3-column layout.

+**Live Demo:** [Insert Your Deployed URL Here]

 ![SecureMail Login Page](https://i.imgur.com/your-login-page-screenshot.png) <!-- Optional: Add a screenshot -->